-Prerequisites: All required 300 level courses
+Prerequisites: All required 300-level courses must be completed.

 Students enrolled in the Bachelor of Science degree program in Health Information Administration (HIA) must enroll in this workshop prior to enrolling in HIA 499 HIA Professional Practice Experience (PPE).
 Students must secure required clearances necessary for PPE placement.
 Behavioral and academic expectations are discussed in order to prepare students for a successful Professional Practice Experience.
 Students who reside outside of the Commonwealth of Pennsylvania must satisfy the requirements of the PPE through successful completion of an applied project.